 Short-term health insurance plans in Florida can be purchased by Floridians who can meet the underwriting guidelines used by insurers.
 In general, this means being a resident of the Sunshine State under 65 years old (some insurers put the age limit at 64 years) and in fairly good health.

 Short-term health insurance plans usually come with blanket exclusions for pre-existing conditions, they are not adequate for someone who is in need of medical care and seeking a policy that will cover those needs.

-Whether you live in Miami or in the suburbs outside Tampa, there may be times when short-term health insurance is your only realistic option for coverage, such as:
+Whether you live in Miami or in the suburbs outside Tampa, there may be times when short-term health insurance is your only realistic option for coverage.
+Common situations:

 - You missed open enrollment for ACA-compliant individual market coverage (ie, Obamacare) or your employer’s healthcare plan, and do not have a qualifying event that would trigger a special enrollment period.

 - You’re newly employed but the business has a waiting period of up to three months before you can enroll in your employer’s healthcare plan.